 When you’re working with power tools, you need a way to keep your workshop clean.
-Laguna Tools’ cyclone dust collectors remove high volumes of dust and other impurities from the air, working efficiently to keep your work area safe.
+Laguna Tools’s cyclone dust collectors remove high volumes of dust and other impurities from the air, working efficiently to keep your work area safe.

 Jenkins High School with Laguna CNC Smartshop II – Jenkins High School shows off their Laguna Smartshop II CNC Router with a variety of projects the students have created.
-Mr. Kernan, as you can see, does a great job utilizing Aspire Software for various projects including guitar making and producing a scaled down replica of the Eiffel tower. – SmartShop II CNC 4×8 w/ Auto-Tool Changer-Aspire Software View Image Gallery
+Mr. Kernan, as you can see, does a great job of utilizing Aspire Software for various projects including guitar making and producing a scaled down replica of the Eiffel tower. – SmartShop II CNC 4×8 w/ Auto-Tool Changer-Aspire Software.
+View Image Gallery

-Madison College – Laguna Tools Loans Bandsaw to Madison College View Image Gallery
+Madison College – Laguna Tools Loans Bandsaw to Madison College.
+View Image Gallery

 Reed-Custer High School Industrial Technology Program – See what these students can make.
 View Image Gallery